ASGP/job_analysis_python/README.md

 ## Overview

 In this analysis, we will explore various job market trends, demands, and metrics, providing insights that can help inform career decisions and strategic planning in the data field.

+###Explored :-
+              Skills asking for top 3 jobs
+              Skills trend for a year
+              Salaries for top 3 jobs